eldronzhou/SDPRX/README.md

 - chr (required): Chromosome.
 - out (required): Path to the output file containing estimated effect sizes.
 - rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
 Default is 0.8.
+- force_shared (required): Whether to force sharing of effect sizes between populations.
+Default is True.
 - n_threads (optional): number of threads to use.
 Default is 1.

 For real data analysis, it is recommended to run each SDPRX on each chromosome in parallel, and using 3 threads for each chromsome.